 - seriously interfere with, disrupt or destroy electronic systems (including but not limited to telecommunications and financial systems).

-An exemption is included for action that is advocacy, protest or industrial action and is not intended to cause serious harm or a serious risk to health or safety.
+An exemption is included for action that is advocacy, protest or industrial action and is intended only to cause serious property damage.